Cheeger constant: Definition

 where the infimum is taken over all smooth n−1-dimensional submanifolds E of M which divide it into two disjoint submanifolds A and B. The isoperimetric constant may be defined more generally for noncompact Riemannian manifolds of finite volume.

+If the manifold is compact with boundary, the infimum is taken over the submanifolds E which do not intersect the boundary, and the volume of the denominator is that of the disjoint piece whose boundary is only E. In the non-compact case with infinite volume, the infimum is taken over compact submanifolds E and the denominator corresponds to the volume of the bounded piece.

 Cheeger's inequality

 Jeff Cheeger proved a lower bound for the smallest positive eigenvalue ${\lambda_1(M)}$ of the Laplacian on M in term of what is now called the Cheeger isoperimetric constant h(M):